Application Deadline :

 4. The article must describe the author’s findings and analysis of important issues in Georgia.

-5. The article must make use of database published on Datalab - www.datalab.ge, an open data laboratory created by IDFI.
+5. The article can be based on datasets published on Datalab - www.datalab.ge, an open data lab created by IDFI.

 6. Use of visualizations (e.g. graphs, diagrams, infographics, etc.) will be considered an advantage.